We must have driven past the entrance to Gupteshwor Mahadev Cave 3 to 4 times on the way back down from the World Peace Pagoda.

 The last place I would have imagined for it to be sitting was right in the middle of a local Nepalese shopping center, yet, there it was.

-As soon as you passed by the stalls & tables filled with little mini buddha figurines, coins, knives, decorative spoons and other useless souvenirs that were obviously placed there for tourists passing through, you made it into the small park.
+As soon as you passed by the stalls & tables filled with little miniature Buddha figurines, coins, knives, decorative spoons and other useless souvenirs that were obviously placed there for tourists passing through, you made it into the small park.

 Gupteshwor Mahadev Cave in Nepal

 Just inside you could find a number of things including a replica of the major peaks in the Himalayan Mountains (including Mt.
-Everest), some odd looking statues, a wishing pool and a few park benches where you could take a rest from the short walk and enjoy the sounds of birds chirping as well as the roar from the nearby underground waterfall.
+Everest), some odd-looking statues, a wishing pool and a few park benches where you could take a rest from the short walk and enjoy the sounds of birds chirping as well as the roar of the nearby underground waterfall.